 - Pregnant women

-- Infants up to 1 year of age
+- Breastfeeding women, up to 1 year after birth

 What foods will I get on the WIC Program?

-- Breastfeeding women, whose babies do not get formula from WIC, receive canned tuna, salmon, or sardines in addition to the other WIC foods.
+- Breastfeeding women, whose babies do not get formula from WIC, receive canned tuna, salmon, or sardines in addition to larger amounts of the other WIC foods.